macdevopsyvr/macdevopsyvr.github.io/speakers/index.md

 body_id: speakers
 ---

-# Speaker list from 2016.
-Stay tuned for 2017.
+# Stay tuned for 2017 speaker list.

 <p class="lead">
 Speakers from across North America and Europe will be presenting on a number of topics related to Mac administration and deployment.